How to Buy the Best iPad Pro Case for Me? (Expert Advice)

 In November, Apple will start shipping their new iPad Pro.
 Between now and then MacCase will be working on new designs to protect Apple's newest iPad.
 We will be reaching out to our customers and ask what they want from their iPad Pro cases.

 If Apple is going to do new hardware, MacCase will be looking to protect it.
 While being involved in the iPhone case market has proven to be an exercise in futility and financial suicide, we have found success in building some of the best leather iPad cases available.
 This will continue with cases for the Apple's newest tablet.

 We are starting to get solicitations from Chinese suppliers for iPad Pro cases.
-They have the data set and all their sample cases have been created.
-The problem with the majority of these products is that the quality is good when the cases first arrive but quickly deteriorate to the point where the cases are cracking, the fabric covers peel off and the case turns into land fill.
+They have the data set typically stolen from Apple's supplier and they create their sample cases off this data.
+The problem with the majority of these products is that they are engineered in the abstract but you use them in the concrete, in reality.

 What's the old saying, penny wise and pouch foolish.